moliver28/research-handbook/content/handbook/business-technology/data-team/platform/tableau/tableau-developer-guide/_index.md

 If you try saving the development copy that is pointing to your development data source, you will be unable to access that data source.

-### AVOIDING ERRORS!
+### AVOIDING ERRORS

 To repeat: once your Merge Request gets merged, any Tableau Data Source which is trying to connect to that MR database will become inaccessible.
 You will not be able to even open the data source to edit it - in Cloud, Desktop, a duplicate version, or via any other method.

 This is why it is recommended to work on a development copy of the data source only, and not in the published/production version of the data source at all.

-_Even if you are 'searching for' the MR database (pictured below) but not using this connection for any of the tables in the workbook, you will encounter errors._
+*Even if you are 'searching for' the MR database (pictured below) but not using this connection for any of the tables in the workbook, you will encounter errors.*

 ![''](images/searching.png)